anpham6/chrome-docs/source/cloud/minio.rst

   MINIO_SESSION_TOKEN = "";
   MINIO_ENDPOINT = ""; // Default is "localhost"

-.. important:: These are not official MinIO environment variables and require :code:`process.env.apply = true` in *squared.json*.
+.. important:: These are not official *MinIO* environment variables and require :code:`process.env.apply = true` in :target:`squared.json`.

 Example usage
 =============